Black Friday 2018 deals: Laptops, PCs, Chromebooks, tablets, monitors and more

 Surface Pro 6 with Surface Pen and Type Cover for $800 (save $200)Sarah Tew/CNET

 Buried deep in Costco's extended Black Friday circular is a gem of a bundle: a new Surface Pro 6 with Intel Core i5, Surface Pen and Surface Type Cover for $800.
-Typically, the complete set would cost more than $1,100, though at time of publication it's $1,000 at Costco.
+Typically, the complete set would cost more than $1,100.

 Note that Best Buy also has a good Surface Pro bundle: You get the newest version of the tablet (albeit with a lesser Core m3 processor and just 128GB of storage) and the keyboard for $600.
 The pen, which costs $100, is not included.
 But still -- that brings the price of the whole enchilada to $700.